 Don Montgomery, Secretary

 Don Montgomery, Burlingame, has been a cooperative member for 30 years.
-He has served on the FreeState board as secretary for the past two years.
+He has served on the FreeState board as secretary for the past 4 years.

 Montgomery is a retired vocational agriculture teacher and is currently a farmer and rancher.